Content marketing supports every part of the marketing mix and it will be key driver of demand generation for many years to come.

 He knows that because of that trust he’ll be hired to do the higher revenue replacement work.
 When we’re planning our content marketing campaigns, we need to think like that plumber.

-Our agency has grown rapidly in less than 4 years, creating new customers who at some point become aware of us thanks to the information we give away on our blog, or at conferences.
+Our agency has grown rapidly since we came about, creating new customers who at some point become aware of us, thanks to the information we give away on our blog, or at conferences.
 We’ve won trust with our readers, driving new visitors from organic search and social media, growing our brand awareness, creating repeat visits to the site, sales enquiries and bringing opportunities like speaking invitations.

 Build Trust in Your Brand with Content Marketing

 To build trust and credibility, you’ve got to forget pushing products in the face of potential customers, thinking first how to create a genuinely useful content experience.
-2014 is the year to make your customer’s live easier and help inform them on how to make the right decisions when it comes to buying.
+Anything you produce should, at its heart, make your customers’ lives easier and help inform them on how to make the right decisions when it comes to buying.

 Develop and Strengthen Relationships